-6 Understand how to instruct safe and effective circuit training sessions
+5 Understand how to instruct safe and effective suspension training sessions

-- 6.1 Explain the importance of correct demonstrations and clear instruction - 6.2 Describe ways to observe and monitor performance - 6.3 Explain ways to improve, correct and reinforce technique - 6.4 Explain ways to engage and motivate participants during circuit training sessions
+- Explain the importance of correct demonstrations and clear instruction 5.1 - Describe ways to observe and monitor performance 5.2 - 5.3 Explain ways to correct and reinforce technique - 5.4 Explain ways to engage and motivate participants during suspension training sessions

-- 6.1 Learners must explain the importance of correct demonstrations and clear instruction, this could include:

-- prevent injury

-- participants understand what is required

-- correct alignment and posture

-- participants use correct technique.

-- 6.2 Learners must describe ways to observe and monitor performance, this could include:

-- positioning, so that the instructor can see the whole class

-- moving around the group

-- use of teaching tools (mirror/ceiling height)

-- benefits and limitations of monitoring techniques, eg RPE (the rate of perceived exertion), heart rate monitoring, talk test - participant interaction to check engagement and effort levels.

-6.3 Learners must explain ways to improve, correct and reinforce technique, this could include:

-- use of teaching points/demonstrations

-- reinforcement of technique

-- breaking down complex exercises into smaller parts

-- offering of alternatives/adaptations

-- moving around the group to correct or improve a participant's technique

-- use of mirrors for participants to observe themselves

-- emphasis on correct posture and breathing.

-- 6.4 Learners must explain ways to engage and motivate participants during circuit training sessions, this could include:

-- use of music

-- pitch and tone of voice

-- engagement with the class

-- encouragement

-- visualisation

-- eye contact with participants.
+- 5.1 Learners must explain the importance of correct demonstrations and clear instruction.
+This could include: - prevent injury - participants understand what is required - correct alignment and posture - participants use correct technique - why demonstration is used to support technique - when to provide further demonstration or verbal instructions - when to provide one-to-one support and coaching. - 5.2 Learners must describe ways to observe and monitor performance.
+This could include: - positioning so that the instructor can see the whole class - moving around the group (if appropriate) - use of teaching tools (mirror/ceiling height) - use of monitoring techniques, eg RPE (the rate of perceived exertion), training zones, heart rate monitoring, talk test, etc - participant interaction to check levels of engagement and effort levels. - 5.3 Learners must explain ways to correct and reinforce technique.
+This could include: - teaching points/demonstrations - reinforcement of technique - offering of alternatives/adaptations - moving around the group to correct or improve a participant's technique - use of mirrors for participants to observe themselves - · emphasis on correct posture and breathing. - 5.4 Learners must explain ways to engage and motivate participants during suspension training sessions.
+This could include: - use of music - · pitch and tone of voice - engagement with the class - encouragement - visualisation - eye contact with participants.